SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 ---

-## Pro Tips
+## Tips

 1. **Start Simple**: Begin with a few fragments and one processor before scaling up
 2. **Think in Data**: Focus on what data you need, not what objects do
 3. **Batch Operations**: Use command buffers to queue changes rather than modifying entities immediately
 4. **Profile Early**: Use Unreal's profiling tools to measure performance gains
-5. **Group Related Data**: Keep fragments that are always processed together in the same chunk
-6. **Use Tags Wisely**: Tags are free and excellent for filtering without data overhead
+5. **Use Tags Wisely**: Tags are excellent for filtering with less data overhead.
+Each archetype holds a bitset that contains the tag presence information.
-7. **Learn from Examples**: Study UE5's City Sample to see Mass in action at scale
+6. **Learn from Examples**: Study UE5's City Sample to see Mass in action at scale or go to MassSample Github for more examples.
+7. **Keep fragments focused**: If a fragment starts holding unrelated data (e.g., health + attack + attack speed), consider splitting it into multiple fragments.
+8. **Use traits to group fragments**: Traits let you assign multiple fragments together when needed, without bloating one fragment.
+9. **Think about update frequency**: If some data is rarely updated, it may belong in a different fragment so processors don’t touch it every frame.
 ---

 ## License